Skip to main content

 Verify Code

-User enters a 6-digit code from their app to verify setup.
+User enters a 6-digit code from their app to verify setup and receives backup codes.

 4